-This seminar seeks to investigate the relationship between art, architecture, community -or the commons-and real estate development.
-We propose to evaluate the models and tools used to deploy art in service of the community and economic prosperity, recognizing that sometimes what is good for some is not good for everyone.
+This seminar seeks to investigate the relationship between art, architecture, community, and real estate development.
+We propose to evaluate the models and tools used to deploy art in service of community and economic prosperity, recognizing that sometimes what is good for some is not good for everyone.

-Drawing from an array of contemporary and historical examples, the seminar will examine the efforts and successes of private cultural institutions, as well as governments operating at the city, regional, and national scales.
+Drawing from an array of contemporary and historical examples, the seminar will examine the efforts and successes- of private cultural institutions, as well as governments operating at city, regional, and national scales to implement public art and art venues such as museums.

-The intention is to investigate precedents where a significant art institution like the Guggenheim Bilbao, or event, like Miami Beach Basel Art Fair, or piece like The Vessel in Hudson Yards, acts as urban catalyst, and assess the impact of the institutions or events on these cities - Bilbao, Miami or New York in these cases- over time.
+The intention is to investigate precedents where a significant art institution like the Guggenheim Bilbao, or event, like Miami Beach Basel Art Fair, or a public art work like The Vessel in Hudson Yards, acts as urban catalyst, and catapults a city - like Bilbao, Miami or New York - to accelerated development.
 What have these cities gained?
-How have they transformed?
+How have them transformed?
+How are the citizen of such places better off?

-The premise is that as cities around the world seek to nurture 21 century industries, lively urban centers, and harmonious communities-while simultaneously adapting to a whirlwind of social, technological, and environmental changes, all under severe budgetary constraints-it is imperative to better understand the ways in which a city can express its values, enhance its identity, and quantify its growth.
+The premise is that as cities around the world seek to nurture 21 century industries, lively urban centers, and harmonious communities-while simultaneously adapting to a whirlwind of social, technological, and environmental changes, all under severe budgetary constraints-it is imperative to better understand the ways in which a city express its values, enhances its identity, and grows.

-How do art and architecture participate in community development and economic growth?
+How does art and architecture participate in community development and economic growth?

 What is the boundary between sustainable growth and rampant gentrification?

 How do communities' benefit -or not- from art and art institutions?

-What is the role of the architect?
-What values do artists -and architects- bring into developments?
+What is the role of the architect and what values do artists and architect- bring into developments?